kmdouglass/website/posts/why-is-camera-read-noise-gaussian-distributed/index.md

 **This does not mean that the sum of discrete random variables can take on continuous values.** Rather, the probability associated with any one output value can be estimated by a Gaussian probability density function.

 But how exactly can I use a continuous distribution to approximate a discrete one?
 After all, if the random variable \\( Y \\) is a continuous, Gaussian random variable, then \\(P (Y = a)  = 0 \\) for all values of \\( a \\).
 To get a non-zero probability from a probability density function, I need to integrate it over some interval of its domain.
-We can therefore integrate the Gaussian in a small interval around each possible value of the discrete random variable, and then associate this integrated area with the probability of the obtaining that discrete value.
+I can therefore integrate the Gaussian in a small interval around each possible value of the discrete random variable, and then associate this integrated area with the probability of the obtaining that discrete value.
 This is called a [continuity correction](https://en.wikipedia.org/wiki/Continuity_correction).

 ### Example of a Continuity Correction

 As a very simple example, consider a discrete random variable \\( X \\) that is approximated by a Gaussian continuous random variable \\( Y \\).
 The probability of getting a discrete value 5 is \\( P (X = 5) \\).
-The Gaussian approximation is \\( P ( 4.5 \lt Y \lt 5.5 ) \\), i.e. we integrate the Gaussian from 4.5 to 5.5 to compute the approximate probability of getting the discrete value 5.
+The Gaussian approximation is \\( P ( 4.5 \lt Y \lt 5.5 ) \\), i.e. I integrate the Gaussian from 4.5 to 5.5 to compute the approximate probability of getting the discrete value 5.

 [^1]: I wrote a blog post about this a while back: [https://kmdouglass.github.io/posts/modeling-noise-for-image-simulations/](https://kmdouglass.github.io/posts/modeling-noise-for-image-simulations/)